ahendricks2/dsc-phase-3-project-v3/README.md

 ## Evaluation

 Overall, the most accurate models were the first model and the second model, which had accuracy scores of 84%.
-These models also had the lowest log loss and the highest precision and recall scores.
-The next best was the third model, which had an accuracy score of 83%.
+These models also had the lowest log loss.
+The third model had the highest recall score, but it had lower precision and accuracy than the first two models.
+Because accuracy score was my most important metric, the first two models were stronger.
 All of these models beat the baseline dummy classifier, which had an accuracy score of 79%.

 To create my recommendations, I used investigated the strength of the coefficients for each variable from my first model.
 The first and second models had virtually identical performance in terms of all the classification metrics.
 I decided to use the first model because it was more inclusive.